-Bushwick has its own calendar, and it’s not your aunt Sheila’s 2019 copy of “Nixon Through The Years.”
+Bushwick has its own calendar, and it’s nothing like your aunt Sheila’s copy of “Pat Nixon’s Christmas Outfits, 1959-60.”

 The facts are these: several bartenders at Bushwick-area bars, including Pine Box Rock Shop, Pink Metal, Abe’s Pagoda, 101 Wilson, Bootleg Bar, The Cobra Club, Forrest Point and Heavy Woods, recently lent their scruffy, inked pulchritude to the photographic project of Leslie Hong, floor manager at jack-of-all-trades bar Our Wicked Lady.

-The result, an affectionate ode to Bushwick’s raw, wild bar scene, is a calendar called “Bushwick Bar Babes of 2021.”
-It features both men and women, arranged and shot by photographers Jeanette D. Moses and Michelle Ma, among the paraphernalia and characteristic furnishings of their chosen profession: bar tops, stools, liquor bottles and mutilated barbies.
+The result, an affectionate ode to Bushwick’s raw, wild bar scene, is a “Bushwick Bar Babes of 2021.”
+It features both men and women, shot by photographers Jeanette D. Moses and Michelle Ma, arranged in various poses among the paraphernalia and characteristic furnishings of their chosen profession: bar tops, stools, liquor bottles and a few mutilated barbies.

 The new gig has since afforded her the acquaintance of several counterparts on Bushwick’s bar scene, and she made ample use of those connections when reaching out to gauge interest in the calendar.

 “Danny from All Night Skate was the first person to say, ‘Yes, we are so in,’” Hong related via email.
 “That affirmation was so crucial in feeling like this project was worth pursuing.
 Some others were a bit slipperier to nail down but, ultimately, I think everyone was stoked to take part.”